 After lunch we headed down the other side of the valley to the closest lift station where we took the chairlift down halfway and transferred into a gondola for the final half of the descent.
 Like all our other hikes, we made our way over to the bus stop to line up to get on board for the trip back to Chamonix.
 Again it was a jam-packed bus back to town, full of hikers and tourists.
 It was amazing to me, you’d never see that in Nova Scotia.

 Some of the group opted for a more fancy supper out while we decided to do our own thing and find something simpler.
 We ended up on a patio in the middle of Chamonix, enjoying a simple local burger and beer from the Mont Blanc Brewery.
 It was again good to relax and enjoy the surroundings.
-The next day we’d have to checkout of the hotel for the final time, get on a bus back to Geneva and eventually board a place back to Halifax.
+The next day we’d have to checkout of the hotel for the final time, get on a bus back to Geneva and eventually board a plane back to Halifax.

 Wrapping Up #wrapping-up

-As is always the case with vacations, the time went much too fast.
+As is always the case with vacations, the time went by much too fast.
 Even though we were hiking in the mountains and doing a lot of sweating, the days flew by.
 I guess that’s what happens when you’re having fun and enjoying things.
 I had never been to Europe before this trip and I had a lot of expectations.
 I’m glad I decided to do this trip, a mixture of hiking, relaxing, culture and food.
 The other group members were great and we had lots of laughs along with the unexpected amount of beer we drank.
-Happy hours on a sunny patio right outside the hotel entrance will do that.
+Happy hours on a sunny patio right outside the hotel entrance will do that!

 Our guide Juliette was fantastic.
 A real professional and a pleasure to be around.
 She had 11 hikers of varying ability to look after in challenging conditions and she managed it without a single complaint from anyone.
 Not just no complaints, but constant compliments and thanks from everyone.
 She turned out to be more than just a great tour leader, she really felt like a friend to everyone.